Sixteen Finalists in Race to the Top

 Incentives of $4.35 billion

 Race to the Top is a $4.35 billion incentive program created by the Department of Education to encourage progressive reforms in state and local district K-12 education.
-Much, much larger than the largest possible instant cash loan, and larger even than a whole boatload of payday loan companies, $4.35 billion is a large sum of money.
+Much, much larger than the largest possible fast cash loan, and larger even than a whole boatload of payday loan companies, $4.35 billion is a large sum of money.

 Funded as part of the American Recovery and Reinvestment Act of 2009, the program was announced by President Obama in July, 2009.
 Forty states and the District of Columbia applied for funding under Phase 1 of the program.
 The winners selected from the finalists listed above will be announced next month.
 Winners under Phase 2 will be announced in September.